Cybersecurity drivers part 3: The threat landscape

 This four-part series will tackle four primary drivers that are re-shaping the cybersecurity landscape and will continue to do so over the next three to five years.

-In the previous installment of this blog series, we tackled the IT talent shortage and its impact on cyber security.
+In the previous installment of this blog series, we tackled the cybersecurity talent shortage and its impact on cybersecurity.
 But what makes that talent gap such a problem?
 Why is the lack of qualified information security professionals a more troubling conundrum for organizations than it was even a few years ago?
 One of the primary reasons is the evolving cyber security threat landscape, which is fraught with a growing number of attacks of ever-increasing complexity.

 Last year, the number of global cybersecurity attacks rose an astounding 48 percent over 2013 numbers, according to research from PwC.
 And considering the level of success cybercriminals had perpetrating data breaches (think Sony and J.P.
 Morgan), 2015 is likely to bring a similar spike in intrusion attempts and make life more difficult for those professionals charged with security operations management.